 (The Flesh).
 Four rituals using the opera Ayamé by Kosaku Yamada

 In 1931, the Japanese composer Kóscak (Kosaku) Yamada, who studied in Berlin beginning in 1910, wrote the one-act opera Ayamé for Paris.
-Featuring the subtitle Opéra choréographique, this work, which oscillates between Debussy, Richard Strauss and Japanese sounds, is anything but ballet and deals with the intimate drama of the girl Ayamé who is forced to work as a prostitute to pay off the debts of her dead father.
-All efforts of her bridegroom to free her from the bordello fail and the young couple is left with only one other way out, a traditional Japanese one.
+Featuring the subtitle Opéra choréographique, this work, which oscillates between Debussy, Richard Strauss and Japanese sounds, is anything but ballet and deals with the intimate drama of the girl Ayamé who is forced to work as a prostitute to pay off the debts of her dead father and restore the honor of the family.
+When all efforts of her bridegroom to free her from the bordello fail the young couple is left with only one other way out, a traditional Japanese one.

 Featuring: Yuri Mizobuchi, Daniel Arnaldos, Remo Tobiaz